mila-iqia/spr/README.md

 # Data-Efficient Reinforcement Learning with Self-Predictive Representations

-*Max Schwarzer\*, Ankesh Anand\*, Rishab Goel, R Devon Hjelm, Aaron Courville, Philip Bachman*
+XXX

-This repo provides code for implementing the [SPR paper](https://arxiv.org/abs/2007.05929)
+This repo provides code for implementing the SPR paper.

 * [📦 Install ](#install) -- Install relevant dependencies and the project
 * [🔧 Usage ](#usage) -- Commands to run different experiments from the paper